 (Yes, the tax code does allow a deduction for donations to an athletic program.
 For instance, those who pay into Georgia's seat-licensing program can deduct 80 percent of the cost, according to Thomas.)

-to build something.
+s going to be a factor, particularly if you want big contributions to something, like if we're going to build something.
 That's where people have the capacity to make a really big gift,'' said Joe Alleva, LSU's athletic director. ``A lot of people were donating their appreciated stock, but now the stock has gone down so they're obviously not going to donate it.''

 For now, the stands are still packed at most top schools.